The Society for Historical Archaeology Publications Style Guide

 1. Names

-2. Use initials only when an author’s full name is unknown or when the authors purposely publish their name as such (L. S. Cressman, not Luther S. Cressman), as opposed to the convention of the publisher.
-When two initials are used, a space is placed between the first and second initial (K. C. Chang, not K.C.
+b.
+Use initials only when an author’s full name is unknown or when the authors purposely publish their name as such (L. S. Cressman, not Luther S. Cressman), as opposed to the convention of the When two initials are used, a space is placed between the first and second initial (K. C. Chang, not K.C.
 Chang).
 Do not add periods after initials where none properly exist (J Harlan Bretz).

-6. Place a comma between a name and “junior” or “senior” but not with roman numerals (John Paul Jones, Jr.; Allan P. Slickpoo, Sr.; J. Barto Arnold III).
+f.
+Place a comma between a name and “junior” or “senior” but not with roman numerals (John Paul Jones, Jr.; Allan P. Slickpoo, Sr.; J. Barto Arnold III).

-7. If names of agencies serving several times as authors are abbreviated in narrative text citations, list the abbreviation after the name in the references––National Park Service (NPS).
+g.
+Names of agencies serving several times as authors are abbreviated in narrative text citations, list the abbreviation after the name in the references––National Park Service (NPS).

 2. Dates

-1. a.
-For multiple editions use the date of the edition in hand but attempt to find and use the appropriate edition, generally the earliest or latest.
-For a classic or an historical work, the earliest date is the most appropriate.
+a.
+For multiple editions use the date of the edition in hand, but attempt to find and use the appropriate edition, generally the earliest or For a classic or an historical work, the earliest date is the most appropriate.
 For theoretical works and compilations, the latest edition is preferred.
 If a reprint edition is used, list the original copy date with the reprint date listed following the title.

-2. b.
-Avoid using “n.d.” for “no date.”
-Every work has a date of some kind, or one that can be estimated.
-For a work with no specific date of publication, the approximate date or date range should be placed in brackets—[1979], [1930s].
+b.
+Avoid using “n.d.” for “no ” Every work has a date of some kind, or one that can be estimated.
+For a work with no specific date of publication, the approximate date or date range should be placed in brackets—[1979], [1930s], [1900–1909].

 3. Titles

 Use a single tab to separate the date and title.
+With the exception of tables, this is the only place in which a tab should be used.

-2. Use italics for the title of a published book or journal.
-Do not use the term “unpublished”; the lack of italics indicates a manuscript was not published.
-In a multiple-volume work and where the volumes are distinct or with different publication dates, it is permissible to list only those volumes used.
+b.
+Use italics for the title of a published book or Do not use the term “unpublished”; the lack of italics indicates a manuscript was not published.
+In a multivolume work and where the volumes are distinct or with different publication dates, it is permissible to list only those volumes used.
 The edition of a book will follow the title in Arabic numerals (2nd edition, 3rd edition).
 Publisher’s series titles (Civilization of the American Indian series, University of Oklahoma, Norman; Studies in Historical Archeology series, Academic Press, New York, NY) should not be confused with occasional series titles and are not listed.

 4. Series Titles

 Be careful to italicize only those portions of the title that should be, but likewise do not omit italics from any part of the official title.
 Italicize the series title only if it is the main search criterion.
-If a series title is especially generic such as Research Reports, it is acceptable to place an institutional or society identifier before the italic title.
+If a series title is especially generic, such as Research Reports, it is acceptable to place an institutional or society identifier before the italic title.

 5. Pages